-External applications should not store Salesforce user credentials (usernames, passwords, or session ID's) in external databases.
-In order to integrate an external application with Salesforce user accounts, the OAuth flow should be used.
-More information about implementing OAuth can be found at here.
+For external applications, ensure no user credentials (usernames, passwords, or session IDs) are used in external databases.
+To integrate an external application with Salesforce user accounts, use the OAuth flow.
+For more information about implementing OAuth, see Authorize Apps with OAuth.

-If your application copies and stores sensitive data that originated at Salesforce, you should take extra precaution.
-Salesforce takes threats to data that originated at their site seriously.
-A data breach or loss can jeopardize your relationship with Salesforce if you are a partner.
+If your application copies and stores sensitive data that originated at salesforce.com, take extra precaution.
+Salesforce.com treats data threats seriously, and a breach could impact your relationship with them if you're a partner.